Wenfeng-GAO/CLRS/README.md

 CLRS
 ====

-The code realizations of the INTRODUCTIONS TO ALGORITHMS E3 by CLRS.
+This is the code realizations of the Introduction To Algorithms 3rd Edition by CLRS.
+===

-My answers to the text book exercises mainly.
+I am a biginner in algorithms, this is my answers to the text book exercises mainly.
+If you are interested in this project, don't hasitate to join me.
+Also, feel free to contact me if you find better solutions or something wrong with my code.

+===
+LOG
+===
+Oct 11, 2014
+        Project started.
+        Add solutions to chapiter 2.

+To be continued...